 Pursuant to South Carolina Real Estate License Law in S.C.
-Code of Laws Section 40-57-370, a real estate licensee is required to provide you a meaningful explanation of agency relationships offered by the licensee's brokerage firm.
+Code of Laws Section 40-57-370, a real estate licensee is required to provide youa meaningful explanation of agency relationships offered by the licensee's brokerage firm.
 This must be done at the first practical opportunity when you and the licensee have substantive contact.

-Before you begin to work with a real estate licensee, including being shown a home (or any property), it is important for you to know the difference between a broker-in-charge and associated licensees.
-The broker-incharge is the person in charge of a real estate brokerage firm.
+Before you begin to work with a real estate licensee, it is important for you to know the difference between a broker-in-charge and associated licensees.
+The broker-in-charge is the person in charge of a real estate brokerage firm.
 Associated licensees may work only through a broker-in-charge.
 In other words, when you choose to work with any real estate licensee, your business relationship is legally with the brokerage firm and not with the associated licensee.

 A real estate brokerage firm and its associated licensees can provide buyers and sellers valuable real estate services, whether in the form of basic customer services, or through client-level agency representation.
 The services you can expect will depend upon the legal relationship you establish with the brokerage firm.
-It is important for you to discuss the following information with the real estate licensee and agree on whether in your business relationship you will be a customer or a client.
+It is important for you to discuss the following information with the real estate licensee and agree onwhether in your business relationship you will be a customer or a client.